ligato/docs/docs/plugins/vpp-plugins.md

 ### Routes

 The VPP routing table lists routes to particular network destinations.
-Routes are grouped in virtual routing and forwarding (VRF) tables, with default table of index 0.
-A route can be assigned to different VRF table directly in the modeled data.
+Routes are grouped in virtual routing and forwarding (VRF) tables, with a default table of index 0.
+A route can be assigned to different VRF table.

-The VPP route [model][route-model] defines all the base route fields (destination IP, next hop, interface) and other specifications like weight or preference.
-The model also distinguishes amidst several route types:
+The VPP route [model][route-model] defines all the base routing table fields (destination IP address (prefix), next hop interface) as well as additional fields including weight and preference.

+The model also defines several route types:

-  **1. Intra-VRF route:** defines a route where the forwarding is done only in the specific VRF or according to the outgoing interface.
+- Intra-VRF route: forwarding is done by a lookup VRF in the local VRF table. .

-  **2. Inter-VRF route:** forwarding is being done by a lookup into different VRF routes.
-This kind of route does not  expect outgoing interface being defined.
+- Inter-VRF route: forwarding is done by a lookup into a external VRF table.

-  **3. Drop route:** such a route drops network communication designed for IP address specified.
+- Drop route: drops network communication destined for specified IP address.

 **Configuration example**